-As of July 5, 1994, Ferrellgas contributed all of its propane business and assets to the Partnership in exchange for 1,000,000 Common Units, 16,593,721 Subordinated Units and the Incentive Distribution Rights, as well as a 2% general partner interest in the Partnership and the Operating Partnership, on a combined basis.
-In connection with the contribution of such business and assets by Ferrellgas, the Operating Partnership assumed substantially all of the liabilities, whether known or unknown, associated with such business and assets (other than income tax liabilities).
+Concurrently with the closing of this offering, Ferrellgas will contribute all of its propane business and assets to the Partnership in exchange for 1,000,000 Common Units, 16,593,721 Subordinated Units and the Incentive Distribution Rights, as well as a 2% general partner interest in the Partnership and the Operating Partnership, on a combined basis.
+In connection with the contribution of such business and assets by Ferrellgas, the Operating Partnership will assume substantially all of the liabilities, whether known or unknown, associated with such business and assets (other than income tax liabilities).
 The Operating Partnership intends to maintain insurance and reserves at levels that it believes will be adequate to satisfy such liabilities.
-In addition, the Operating Partnership assumed the payment obligations of Ferrellgas under (i) \$50 million of Existing Floating Rate Notes (bearing interest at 5.5% per annum at April 30, 1994), (ii) \$177.6 million of Existing Fixed Rate Notes bearing interest at 12% per annum and (iii) \$246.4 million of Existing Subordinated Debentures bearing interest at 11 5/8% per annum.
-All of this long-term debt was retired with the net proceeds from the sale by the Partnership of the Common Units offered by the Partnership in its initial public offering (\$255.5 million) and the net proceeds from the issuance of approximately \$250 million in aggregate principal amount of Senior Notes which were issued by the Operating Partnership on July 5, 1994 (\$244.3 million).
-The Partnership incurred an extraordinary loss of approximately \$20.4 million related to the retirement of the Existing Senior Notes, approximately \$31.2 million relating to retirement of the Existing Subordinated Debentures and approximately \$11.2 million relating to the write off of unamortized financing costs, all in accordance with GAAP.
-The book value of the assets contributed to the Partnership was approximately \$83 million less than the liabilities assumed by the Operating Partnership.
-As of July 5, 1994, the Operating Partnership entered into the \$185 million Credit Facility.
-The Credit Facility permits borrowings of up to \$100 million on a senior unsecured basis to fund working capital and general partnership requirements (of which \$50 million is available to support letters of credit).
-In addition, up to \$85 million of borrowings is permitted on a senior unsecured basis, at least \$70 million of which is available solely to finance acquisitions and growth capital
+In addition, the Operating Partnership will assume the payment obligations of Ferrellgas under (i) \$50 million of Existing Floating Rate Notes (bearing interest at 5.5% per annum at April 30, 1994), (ii) \$177.6 million of Existing Fixed Rate Notes bearing interest at 12% per annum and (iii) \$246.4 million of Existing Subordinated Debentures bearing interest at 11 5/8% per annum.
+All of this long-term debt will be retired with the net proceeds from the sale by the Partnership of the Common Units offered hereby (estimated to be approximately \$255.5 million) and the net proceeds from the issuance of approximately \$250 million in aggregate principal amount of Senior Notes to be issued by the Operating Partnership concurrently with the closing of this offering (estimated to be approximately \$244.3 million).
+The book value of the assets being contributed to the Partnership will be approximately \$83 million less than the liabilities to be assumed by the Operating Partnership.
+Immediately prior to the closing of this offering, the Operating Partnership expects to enter into the \$185 million Credit Facility.
+The Credit Facility will permit borrowings of up to \$100 million on a senior unsecured basis to fund working capital and general partnership requirements (of which \$50 million will be available to support letters of credit).
+In addition, up to \$85 million of borrowings will be permitted on a senior unsecured basis, at least \$60 million of which will be available solely to finance acquisitions and growth capital expenditures.

-Ferrellgas retained and did not contribute to the Partnership approximately \$39 million in cash, approximately \$17 million in receivables from affiliates of Ferrell and Ferrell Class B Stock with a book value of approximately \$36 million.
-Ferrellgas loaned \$25 million to Ferrell and dividended to Ferrell the remainder of the cash, receivables and Ferrell Class B Stock, as well as the 1,000,000 Common Units, 1,650,000 Subordinated Units and the Incentive Distribution Rights received by the Company in exchange for the contribution of its propane business and assets to the Partnership.
+Ferrellgas will retain and will not contribute to the Partnership approximately \$39 million in cash, approximately \$17 million in receivables from affiliates of Ferrell and Ferrell Class B Stock with a book value of approximately \$36 million.
+It is anticipated that following the closing of this offering the Company will loan approximately \$25 million to Ferrell and will dividend to Ferrell the remainder of the cash, receivables and Ferrell Class B Stock, as well as the Common Units, Subordinated Units and Incentive Distribution Rights received by the Company in exchange for the contribution of its propane business and assets to the Partnership.